sourcegraph/about/content/blogposts/2022/shift-left-wtf-does-it-mean.md

 ---
-title: “Shift left” - wtf does it mean?
+title: “Shift left”—wtf does it mean?
 description: Everyone's telling us to "shift left" these days, but what does that actually mean?
 What's being shifted?
 Who's doing the shifting?
 How far left should we shift it?
 authors:
   - name: Beyang Liu